tseo89/TripleTen_projects/11/README.md

 - **Features**: insured person's gender, age, salary, number of family members.
 - **Target**: number of insurance benefits received by an insured person over the last five years.

-## Evaluation Criteria

-The project will be evaluated based on adherence to instructions, project structure, code quality, completion of tasks, and presentation of conclusions.

----

-For detailed implementation steps and additional information, refer to the project template provided.

-Good luck with your project!
-If you have any questions or need further assistance, feel free to ask.